ivanhofer/typesafe-utils/README.md

 ### deepClone

 Creates a deep copy of an object.
-Can also be used to copy priimitive values.
+Can also be used to copy primitive values.

 > Motivation: I have seen a variety of clone-functions that return any.
 There you would need to always specify the type by ourself.
 Using this function, you will get a correctly typed object back.